Our top Annapurna Circuit trekking tips

 TAKE DIAMOX TO DEAL WITH THE ALTITUDE

 This tip is really up to you and your doctor, but we recommend taking Diamox (acetazolamide) after 3000m.
 Diamox can reduce the symptoms of altitude sickness (AMS) including headaches, tiredness, nausea, dizziness and shortness of breath and is a no brainer if you’re worried about AMS.
+Again, we're not medical professionals, so do your research and speak to your own doctor.

 Take Diamox, walk slowly and everything should be fine.
 If not, alert your guide as soon as you feel symptoms.